OCA/edi-framework/edi_product_oca/readme/DESCRIPTION.rst

-Provide basic configuration for products with EDI framework.
+Provide basic configuration for products and product packaging with EDI framework.